Machine Learning for Trading Course

 - Linux is NOT supported.

 Most of our Teaching Assistants will hold weekly office hours using Hangouts, Webex, or another teleconferencing tool.
-Office hours are not recorded, and are intended for more individually-focused help and conversations.
-If anything comes up in office hours that is relevant to the entire class, it will be shared via Piazza.
+Office hours are not recorded and are intended for more individually-focused help and conversations.
+If anything comes up during office hours that are relevant to the entire class, it will be shared via Ed Discussion.

-A schedule of office hours will be made available via Piazza early in the semester.
+A schedule of office hours will be made available via Ed Discussion early in the semester.

 In most cases I expect that all submitted code will be written by you.
 I will present some libraries in class that you are allowed to use (such as pandas and numpy).
 Otherwise, all source code, images and write-ups you provide should have been created by you alone.

 If we discover that you have submitted assignment material created by another student, either from a previous semester or in the current session, you will be assigned a 0 for the relevant project.

 - For Pass/Fail students: Your overall grade must be 75% or higher to get a passing grade.

 - Official communication is by email: We use Ed Discussion for discussions, but it is not an official communications channel.

 - Student responsibilities: Be aware of the deadlines posted on the schedule.
 Start work on projects even if they are not open on Canvas.